 Apart from the basics like a reception, fast internet, printing/scanning facilities, meeting rooms and a lounge/pantry, they also have nice perks.
 Think nap pods, private phone booths, bike storage and micro-roasted coffee.
 For those who keep odd hours, WeWork offers 24/7 access.

-Located near Kent Ridge MRT station, The Bridge is out of the way, but it’s a good location for those who want to be close to the healthcare and biomedical hub in the west (e.g. if you run a healthcare startup).
+Located near Kent Ridge MRT station, Our Bridge Plus is a good location for those who want to be close to the healthcare and biomedical hub in the West (e.g. if you run a healthcare startup).

 The office has a rather corporate feel compared to the more hipster-leaning spaces on this list, but what’s good about it is that it has LOADS of meeting rooms/spaces.
 If your business involves a lot of meetings with investors/partners, and making a professional impression is a big deal, then perhaps this space is worth paying for.